 As mentioned above, we also contend that the recognition of ceramic artefacts in Palaeolithic contexts would have been relatively uncommon when many Upper Palaeolithic sites were first excavated in the early and mid-20th century.
-Archaeologists did not expect to find ceramic artefacts in Pleistocene contexts, and indeed, archaeologists have, for decades, assumed that the earliest use of ceramic is associated with emergence of the first sedentary, agricultural societies (Jordan & Zvelebil 2009: 33).
+Archaeologists did not expect to find ceramic artefacts in Pleistocene contexts, and indeed, archaeologists have, for decades, assumed that the earliest use of ceramic is associated with emergence of the first sedentary, agricultural societies (Jordan & Zvelebil 2009b: 33).
 If excavators uncovered ceramics in supposedly secure Palaeolithic horizons, they would have likely dismissed them.
 Furthermore, the appearance of these artefacts, which often look like small rocks or clumps of dirt, would have made them easy to overlook or discard when excavation methodologies were not as fine-grained as they are today.
 Only the rare complete figurines, or the largest and most aesthetically striking artefacts, would have been likely to be noticed.
-It is reasonable to suppose that many ceramic artefacts were overlooked or discarded, not just at sites where ceramics were found, but perhaps also at other contemporaneous Upper Palaeolithic sites that we currently believe to be ‘aceramic.’
+It is reasonable to suppose that many ceramic artefacts were overlooked or discarded, not just at sites where ceramics were found, but perhaps also at other contemporaneous Upper Palaeolithic sites that we currently believe to be ‘aceramic’.

 The supposed ‘rarity’ of Palaeolithic ceramics is, therefore, debatable.
 The lack of ceramic artefacts at certain sites may be related more to preservation and excavation bias than to differences in behaviour during the Palaeolithic.
 Thus, an interpretation of cultural continuity based on the mere presence of ceramics in Pleistocene contexts seems simplistic at best, and potentially very misleading.
 Instead, we propose that the presence of ceramics may not be a robust indicator of cultural continuity across otherwise vastly different archaeological contexts.
 However, they remain a significant piece of evidence of how technological and material innovation in artistic contexts can impact symbolic expression.